Important Public Information – COVID-19

 Things to be aware of:

-- Patients in the last days of life will be allowed visiting from two named relatives as required
+- Patients in the last days of life will be allowed visiting from two named relatives.
+Visitors to patients in the last days of life who are not named relatives can visit following discussion with the patient, next of kin and nurse in charge

-- All visitors will need to perform effective hand washing and wear appropriate Personal Protective Equipment (PPE) which could include a mask, visor, gloves & apron (provided by Dougie Mac)
+- Visitors will need to perform effective hand washing and wear appropriate Personal Protective Equipment (PPE) which could include a mask, visor, gloves & apron – provided by Dougie Mac

 - All visitors will have their temperature checked on arrival